 Notable Pasadena Sights

 This historic 20-block area, noted for its quaint alleyways and breathtaking architectural styles, is filled with an array of leisure opportunities.
 Choose from a dazzling selection of designer retail stores, art galleries, trendy boutiques, and vintage clothing stores.
 Dine in one of our many restaurants, ranging from upscale bistros to cozy outdoor cafes.
-The streets of Old Pasadena bustle with several cinemas, clubs, and live entertainment.
-Listed on the National Register of Historic Places, Old Pasadena is one of America’s favorite dining, dancing, strolling, theatre-going, good clean fun, and frolic place.
+The streets of old Pasadena bustle with several cinemas, clubs, and live entertainment.
+Listed on the National Register of Historic Places, old Pasadena is one of America’s favorite dining, dancing, strolling, theatre-going, good, clean fun, and frolic places.

 Pasadena Playhouse District

 This is one of Pasadena’s most engaging centers for art, literature, and entertainment.
 Anchored by the renowned Pasadena Playhouse, the district features historic architecture and eclectic shops.
 Bookstores, antique shops, restaurants, and the Pacific Asia Museum make the area a Pasadena treasure.
 The district is centered at Colorado Boulevard and El Molino Avenue.